keboola/connection-docs/management/project/users/index.md

 When an invitation is sent to a user, the next steps are slightly different for new and existing users.

 ### New User
-If the user does not yet have a platform wide KBC account, their user list names will be shown as `Not activated yet`:
+If the user does not yet have a platform-wide KBC account, their user list names will be shown as `Not activated yet`:

 {: .image-popup}